 Address: Cr de la Gare, 51100 Reims, France

-Did you know that there are over 200 kilometers of caves and caverns under Reims?
+Did you know there are over 200 kilometers of caves and caverns under Reims?
 These caves, or crayères in French, maintain the perfect temperature and humidity for the 2nd stage of champagne fermentation.
 This 2nd fermentation takes place in the bottle and gives Champagne its distinctive bubbles.

 Maison Ruinart was the first producer to take advantage of these ideal caverns to begin Champagne production in Reims.
 The other houses soon followed; today, Reims is known as the central hub of the Champagne region.